ximenavm7/fruit-lens-app/README.md

  ```
     npm install
   ```
-* Once the libraries have been installed, execute `npx expo start` to run the app
+* Once the libraries have been installed, execute `npm start` to run the app
 * Scan the QR code with Expo Go

 That's it!
 You are now able to run our project :grin: :tada: